qcr/pepper_navigation/README.md

 ## Pepper_navigation

-This repository contains the source code accompanying our paper Image-Based Indoor Topological Navigation with Collision Avoidance for Resource-Constrained Mobile Robots as discussed in [paper_link].
+This repository contains the source code accompanying our paper [Image-Based Indoor Topological Navigation with Collision Avoidance for Resource-Constrained Mobile Robots](https://dx.doi.org/10.1007/s10846-021-01390-6) [1].
 The code is open source.
 The codes are provided “as-is” without any warranty.
 Before using the code, you agree to use the code at your own risk.
 The authors are not responsible or liable for any damages incurred using this code.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Dependencies